opena11y/fae-ainspector/README.md

 Select other labels as appropriate, e.g., 'bug' or 'question'

-Describe the issue, i.e., the problem as you are experiencing it
+In the Title field, enter a brief description of the issue

+In the 'Leave a comment' textbox:
+* Describe the issue in detail
-Add additional lines with prefixes followed by data needed for reproducing the problem, e.g.,
+* Add additional lines with prefixes followed by data needed for reproducing the problem, e.g.,

 * URL: mydomain.com
 * Depth: 2